-Having an active blog on your company’s website can make a big impact on your business.
-Blogging provides shareable social media content, allows you to point to lead gen forms, positions you as a thought leader in your industry, and helps you rank higher and improve your site’s SEO.
+Having an active blog on your company’s website can make a big impact on your bottom line.
+It provides shareable social media content, allows you to point to lead gen forms, positions you as a thought leader in your industry, and helps you rank higher and improve your site’s SEO.

 I would also recommend hiring a professional designer to build your website.
 (Nobody likes a Frankenstein website!)